IBM/cics-bundle-gradle/README.md

      ```gradle
        version '1.0.0-SNAPSHOT'
      ```
-1. Invoke the `buildCICSBundle` task in your build.
-It builds the CICS bundle with its contained modules.
+1. Invoke the `build` task in your build.
+It builds the CICS bundle with its contained modules, and packages it as a zip file.

  ## To deploy a CICS bundle